acquia/acquia_cms/DEVELOPING.md

 11. In the "Open Drupal Site" menu, choose "Open site in a new tab" and ensure you can see the Drupal site, and log in with the username "admin" and password "admin".

 ### Installing Acquia CMS
 For development purposes, it's easiest to install Acquia CMS at the command line using Drush.
-We assume that you have the [Drush launcher](https://github.com/drush-ops/drush-launcher) installed globally in your PATH (`drush --version`).
+In these instructions, I assume that you have the [Drush launcher](https://github.com/drush-ops/drush-launcher) installed globally in your PATH (`drush --version`).

 Note that, by default, Acquia CMS will not import any templates from Cohesion during installation.
 This is done in order to save time and sources.
 If you want to automatically import Cohesion templates during installation, you'll need to provide the Cohesion API key and organization key, which you can get from your manager or technical architect, as environment variables:
 ```